fran-mg/movidius-ncs-notes/RPi-setup.md

 see more at https://medium.com/@hsheil/movidius-neural-compute-stick-and-raspberry-3-quick-start-guide-a89ff5e1d7ca

     coming soon

+## Cheating on Mac

+I wanted to have instructions for setting up a Raspbian image from a macOS, but I got lazy.
+I just passed through the USB device for my microSD card reader, abd then followed the instuctions at [https://github.com/artmg/MuGammaPi/wiki/Raspbian-basics] with the linked commands at [https://github.com/artmg/lubuild/blob/master/help/configure/write-Distro-to-flash.md#choice--simpler---dd].

 ## Notes on Power Consumption

 Movidius say their package runs on less than a watt,